 There’s so much down-home mouthwatering food to be tasted as well.
 Whether you like sweet or savory, you’ll find plenty of both.
 We really enjoyed all the wonderful barbecue from the Rivertown Smokehouse — the chicken was divine!
 And, of course, I couldn’t resist the delectable sweet treats like peanut brittle, and for the ultimate sugar buzz, Oreos-on-a-stick.
 After all this fun, end your day at the park with some fabulous rides.
 If you’re prepared to get a little wet, take a ride on the newest water thrill, Mystic River Falls!
 Or, hop on the steam train for a ride through the countryside surrounding the park for awesome fall foliage views.

 There’s no better way to experience the fall foliage than to actually be part of it.
 And that’s what you’ll do when you’re hitting the links.
 Golfing in Branson is a super way to enjoy the scenery and get in a little exercise.
 The town offers quite a few private and public golf courses.
 No matter if you’re a beginner or an expert golfer, you’ll find a course for you.
 We golfed at Thousand Hills Golf Resort and had an absolute blast, in spite of losing almost all of our balls (and we had a lot!).
 While I’m definitely more on the beginner golf spectrum, Thousand Hills made me feel welcome because they accommodate everyone from beginners to experts.
 Play 18 holes at this award-winning public course and enjoy the beautiful grounds as you make your way to each hole in your GPS-outfitted golf cart.

 For a totally different view of the landscape, head to the lake!
-Grab your seat on the Showboat Branson Belle where you’ll cruise Tablerock Lake while being entertained with dinner and a show.
+Grab your seat on the Showboat Branson Belle where you’ll cruise Table Rock Lake while being entertained with dinner and a show.
 The Belle has plenty of water to traverse as Table Rock Lake is 52 miles long with nearly 800 miles of shoreline.
-This unique experience will allow you to see the fall foliage from a totally different vantage point like you’ve never seen before.
-You’ll indulge in a 3-course meal while on board!
-The Belle runs from late March through the end of October with shows multiple times a day on numerous days of the week so you can choose the one that best fits your schedule.
-It’s a great way to get out on the water and enjoy the spectacular Fall colors of nature along with great entertainment.
+This unique experience will allow you to see the fall foliage from a totally different vantage point.
+While cruising around the gigantic lake, you’ll indulge in a three-course meal while on board!
+The Belle runs from late March through the end of October with shows multiple times a day.
+It’s a great way to get out on the water and enjoy the spectacular fall colors of nature, along with seeing great entertainment.